With-Mate/.github/profile/README.md

 ## 1️⃣Match mate
-Method in matchind mates
+Method in matching mates
-If you enter your goals and categories and press the save button, you can recommend a mate with the same category as me.
-If you don't have a mate that you can recommend, press the Wait for Mate button.
+If you enter your goal and category and press the save button, the site recommend a mate with the same category as you.
+If the site do not recommend a mate, you can press the Wait for Mate button.
 After pressing the Wait for Mate button, if you log in before the mate is matched, a notice appears saying you are waiting for the mate, and if it is matched, the mate appears on the home screen.

 <img width="540" src="https://github.com/With-Mate/.github/assets/144695255/42748180-284b-4436-9af9-f4c4a3c94ff5">

 ## 2️⃣ Home
 After logging in, it connects directly to the home screen.
 This screen contains information about me and my opponent.
-You can re-mind your goals every time you enter the site by writing down the goals you want to achieve while traveling together.
+You can remind your goal every time you enter the site by writing down the goal you want to achieve while traveling together.
 You can see the messages of support I sent to my opponent and the messages of support they sent me.

 <img width="540" src="https://github.com/With-Mate/.github/assets/144695255/727363c9-5d05-45ab-9d76-b370f9c02632">

 ## 3️⃣ Manaing Mate
-I count the days with my mate.
+The site counts the date you started with your mate.
 You can check the message he sent me and change the message I send to him.
-You can also report your mate if he doesn't fill up the sticker for a long time or if the website is less accessible.
+You can also report your mate if he doesn't fill up the sticker for a long time or if he doesn't use the website very well.
 If you report your mate, your mate relationship ends.

 <img width="540" src="https://github.com/With-Mate/.github/assets/144695255/70546974-8993-492b-bf99-913a2c845144">